 This easy bruschetta recipe is made with fresh melon, ricotta cheese and drizzled with honey for a sweet snack.
 Melon bruschetta is a great appetizer for summer parties.
 It is light, fresh and absolutely delicious.
-Celebrate melon mania with some of the specialty melons available at Sprouts Farmers Market.
 For another sweet bruschetta recipe, check out this Apple Chutney Bruschetta.

 Easy Bruschetta Recipe with Melon is sponsored by Sprout’s Farmers Market.
 Thank you for supporting the brands that support Pook’s Pantry.
 As always, all opinions, recipes and photos are my own.